 It is also important to learn from past experiences.
-Think back over the last five years or so in the THD's history and identify various planning processes used.
+Think back over the last five years or so in the TPHD's history and identify various planning processes used.
 Describe the elements that were critical to the successes of these planning processes and the reasons for any challenges.
-Thinking about what contributed to past successes and challenges, compare successes and challenges experienced in the past to the current reality.
-Discuss the THD's readiness based on the considerations provided above, as well as any other considerations identified by the THD.
+Then compare successes and challenges experienced in the past to the current reality.
+Discuss the TPHD's readiness based on the considerations provided above, as well as any other considerations identified by the TPHD.
 What is currently in place for success and what is missing?
-To help guide the process, complete the following questions listed in the sample activity below.
+To help guide the process, complete the following questions listed in Activity 1 below.